ahankinson/thesaurus-musicarum/README.md

 about the text.
 The output is stored in `content/texts/`.

 `make build` is used to run the XSLT to convert the TEI to HTML.
 It will also postprocess the generated files with the `pagefind` tool and generate a client-side search index.
+If no changes are detected in the output of the TEI to HTML process, the conversion step is skipped.
+(This helps speed up builds.)

 `make serve` will run the hugo web server locally for development.
-This will automatically transform the Markdown files into a static site.
+This will automatically transform the Markdown files into a static site. (`make build` should be run before running `make serve`.)

+## Deployment

+The site is currently deployed at https://ahankinson.github.io/thesaurus-musicarum.
+This is done automatically when the main branch is updated, via a GitHub action.